Quantum K Whitney relations for partial flag varieties: Introduction

 Aside from the incidence varieties, the quantum K divisor axiom (\Cref{conj:full}) is known for cominuscule Grassmannians \cites{buch.m:qk,chaput.perrin:rationality}.
 A natural question is whether more cases of \Cref{conj:lambda_y} may be proved assuming the validity of \Cref{conj:full}.
 This leads to our next result, cf. \Corollary{fln}.

-\begin{thm} Assume \Cref{conj:full} holds for the complete flag variety $\Fl(n)$.
-Then the relations \eqn{lambda_y rel} hold in $\QK_T(\Fl(n))$.
+\begin{thm} Assume the quantum K divisor axiom (i.e., \Cref{conj:full}) holds for the complete flag variety $\Fl(n)$.
+Then the relations \eqref{eqn:lambda_y_rel_intro} hold in $\QK_T(\Fl(n))$.
 Equivalently, \Cref{conj:full} implies \Cref{conj:lambda_y} for \(\Fl(n)\).\end{thm} The proof of this statement employs the technique of curve neighborhoods developed in \cite{buch.m:nbhds}, see also \cite{BCMP:qkfin}.
 For an effective degree $d \in \HH_2(X)$, we utilize an interpretation of the curve neighborhood $a[d]$ of an element $a \in \K_T(X)$ {as $\partial_{z_d}(a)$, the result of applying an iterated Demazure operator,} where $z_d$ is a permutation defined in \cite{buch.m:nbhds}.
 This interpretation, also utilized in \cite{li.mihalcea}, allows us to compute the curve neighborhoods of the exterior powers of tautological bundles $\wedge^\ell \cS_i$; see \Cref{lemma:dem-bundles}.
 The key {calculation} is \Cref{cor:partialzd}, which establishes an equality between {curve neighborhoods of exterior powers of adjacent tautological bundles, when the degrees differ by a simple (co)root.}

 {\em Acknowledgments.} We thank Anders Buch, Linda Chen, Elana Kalashnikov, Peter Koroteev, Y.P.~Lee, and Henry Liu for helpful discussions.
 Special thanks are due to Prof.~Satoshi Naito for many inspiring discussions, and for pointing out some references utilized in the Appendix.
 Finally, we thank the Simons Center for Geometry and Physics for supporting the excellent workshop GLSM@30, which made possible many stimulating discussions.